-A review of the OMMP is intended to evaluate the effectiveness of the odour control practices and focus on the identification of improvement opportunities that can reduce the possibility of the release of fugitive odour emissions.
+A review of the OMMP is intended to evaluate the effectiveness of the odour control practices and focus on the identification of improvement opportunities that can reduce the possibility of fugitive odour emissions.
 Significant changes in the odour emission sources from facility operations have not occurred.